slowernews/wisdom-tldr/README.md

 Cancel your pity party.
 No one is coming to save you.<br>
 Pull yourself together and take total ownership for everything in your life.

+> *'If you are feeling lost in life, you need to experience more things.
+Do whatever you have to do to give yourself more experiences and grow into the man that you want to become.'*

 <!--
 Take some time away from all external influences and really decide what you want for yourself in the areas of health, wealth, relationships, and personal growth.
 Then, once you have a clear picture of what you want, hustle like crazy until you achieve it